motizukilucas/pokemon-showdown-bot/README.md

 ## TODO
 - [x] If I'm hyper weak switch to next available pokemon
 - [x] if outpseed and stronger use higest power attack
+- [x] bug not switch if no available switch
+- [x] bug avoid non damaging moves like roost if you want to attack
 - bug avoid imune moves like and eletric move ground pokemon
-- bug avoid non damaging moves like roost if you want to attack
-- bug not switch if no available switch

 ## Running
 You can run it locally with python3:

-    pip3 install poke-env
+    pip3 install poke-env python-dotenv
-    python3 bot.py
+    python3 ash.py

 Or with docker: